Skip to main content

 “Seven,” Fonda corrected, to big applause.

-When she took the mic, Fonda said she was in town to urge people to vote against initiative 2117 which would repeal the state’s carbon tax.
+When she took the mic, Fonda said she was in town to urge people to vote against I-2117, which would repeal the state’s cap-and-invest program.
 Opponents say that will take money away from measures that curb pollution.
-Proponents of the initiative, who want to see the tax repealed, argue it’s simply an energy tax that is driving up gas prices.
+Proponents of the initiative, who want to see the program repealed, call it a carbon tax that is driving up gas prices.

 Fonda said Washington voters need to vote no and save, “the great beauty of this state.
 Oh my God, it's the most beautiful, I tell you.”